 Scientists who work at the scale of geologic time tend to think about life’s leftovers—hollow shells, bits of bone, shed leaves—not as detritus but as potential future fossils.

 Yet in its brief sojourn on the screen, A Ghost Story moves through centuries of geologic time and into the deepest recesses of the human heart.

 The crown ruled over this bit of Africa for only 60-some years—the width of an eyelash, really, in the canyon of geologic time—and yet here sits Cholmondeley, his long shadow tracing the veranda.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'geologic time.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-What made you look up geologic time?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up geologic time?
+Please tell us where you read or heard it (including the quote, if possible).